developer-portal/content/tech/languages/php/pear-installation.md

 ### PEAR modules from official Fedora repositories
 Many PEAR modules are packaged and available in base Fedora to install.
-Not all these packages have php-pear- prefix to upstream PEAR names, but you can browse [list of them online](http://rpms.remirepo.net/rpmphp/rpm.php?type=pear).
+Not all these packages have php-pear- prefix to upstream PEAR names, so you can browse [list of them online](http://rpms.remirepo.net/rpmphp/rpm.php?type=pear).

 To install Mail_Mime you therefore install php-pear-Mail-Mime package: